v3rm0n/m8c-android/README.md

 Android wrapper for the awesome [m8c](https://github.com/laamaa/m8c).
 Nothing gets close to the real thing so get yours from [here](https://dirtywave.com/products/m8-tracker).

+# Installing

+It's still in early development.
+If you want to try it out, check the [releases](https://github.com/v3rm0n/m8c-android/releases) page to install it manually (you need to be able to install from unknown sources).

 # Features

 - [x] Display